 In our experience, intellectual property (IP) has moved from a peripheral issue to a core capability for our government clients.
-All but a few government transactions involve at least some negotiation of intellectual property IP rights.
+All but a few government transactions involve at least some negotiation of IP rights.
+Our national IP team works together seamlessly to ensure that our clients receive the right advice from the right lawyers, with the specialist knowledge at the right time.

 We know that government agencies must manage particular risks when dealing with IP over and above the usual commercial issues that might arise with corporate clients.
 For example: the implementation of public policy through the development of legislation (acquisition of IP as property), the implementation of new programs (application of Crown rights (patents and copyright), branding issues, tensions between confidentiality obligations and governments' preference for transparency), data acquisition, management and dissemination necessary to support policy development or innovation in new policy areas (copyright and patent implications of software development, research and development involving IP ownership, licensing and commercialisation).

-Government agencies are expected to manage IP issues in accordance with relevant IP policies and frameworks such as the Australian Government's IP Principles and the Commonwealth Procurement Guidelines for federal government agencies.
+Government agencies are expected to manage IP issues in accordance with relevant IP policies and frameworks such as the Australian Government's statement of IP Principles and the Commonwealth Procurement Rules.

 Our intellectual property lawyers regularly advise government agencies in all jurisdictions on a wide range IP related matters including complex materiel procurement, IT procurement and development, data management, research, commercialisation, funding arrangements, consultancies and general contracting.